bharathnj/service-agent/README.md

 * Web App (Flask)

-## Make sure the Sales and Support cases tables are created in BigQuery before you begin with this step.
+## Make sure BigQuery tables created before you begin with this step.

 We have created 2 CSV files for data.